New hope for hard-to-treat endometrial cancer: targeted drug shows promise in early trial

 Summary

-This study tests a drug called sacituzumab govitecan in 50 people with endometrial cancer that has returned or not responded to chemotherapy.
-The drug works like a smart bomb, delivering chemotherapy directly to cancer cells.
-The main goal is to see if it can shrink tumors and help people live longer.
+This study tests a drug called sacituzumab govitecan in 50 people with endometrial cancer that has returned or not responded to platinum chemotherapy.
+The drug works by delivering chemotherapy directly to cancer cells.
+The main goal is to see how many patients' tumors shrink or disappear.
+This is not a cure, but aims to control the disease.

 Disclaimer Read more